-- (i) Restated Standalone Summary Statement of Share Capital, enclosed as Annexure VI - (ii) Restated Standalone Summary Statement of Reserves and Surplus, enclosed as Annexure VII - (iii) Restated Standalone Summary Statement of Long term borrowings, enclosed as Annexure VIII - (iv) Restated Standalone Summary Statement of Long term and short term provisions, enclosed as Annexure IX - (v) Restated Standalone Summary Statement of Short term borrowings, enclosed as Annexure X - (vi) Restated Standalone Summary Statement of Trade Payables, enclosed as Annexure XI - (vii) Restated Standalone Summary Statement of Other Current Liabilities, enclosed as Annexure XII - (viii) Restated Standalone Summary Statement of Fixed Assets, enclosed as Annexure XIII - (ix) Restated Standalone Summary Statement of Non-Current Investments, enclosed as Annexure XIV - (x) Restated Standalone Summary Statement of Deferred Tax Assets(Net), enclosed as Annexure XV - (xi) Restated Standalone Summary Statement of Long term Loans and Advances, enclosed as Annexure XVI - (xii) Restated Standalone Summary Statement of Other Non-Current Assets, enclosed as Annexure XVII - (xiii) Restated Standalone Summary Statement of Current Investments, enclosed as Annexure XVIII - (xiv) Restated Standalone Summary Statement of Inventory, enclosed as Annexure XIX - (xv) Restated Standalone Summary Statement of Trade Receivables, enclosed as Annexure XX - (xvi) Restated Standalone Summary Statement of Cash and Bank Balances, enclosed as Annexure XXI - (xvii) Restated Standalone Summary Statement of Short term Loans and Advances, enclosed as Annexure XXII - (xviii) Restated Standalone Summary Statement of Other Current Assets, enclosed as Annexure XXIII - (xix) Restated Standalone Summary Statement of Revenue from Operations, enclosed as Annexure XXIV - (xx) Restated Standalone Summary Statement of Other Income, enclosed as Annexure XXV - (xxi) Restated Standalone Summary Statement of Cost of Materials Consumed enclosed as Annexure XXVI - (xxii) Restated Standalone Summary Statement of Changes in Inventories of Finished Goods, Work In Progress and Stock In Trade, enclosed as Annexure XXVII - (xxiii) Restated Standalone Summary Statement of Construction Expenses, enclosed as Annexure XXVIII

-- (xxiv) Restated Standalone Summary Statement of Employee Benefits, enclosed as Annexure XXIX - (xxv) Restated Standalone Summary Statement of Finance Cost, enclosed as Annexure XXX - (xxvi) Restated Standalone Summary Statement of Other Expenses enclosed as Annexure XXXI - (xxvii) Restated Standalone Summary Statement of Contingent Liabilities and Capital Commitments, enclosed as Annexure XXXII - (xxviii) Restated Standalone Summary Statement of Related Party Transaction, enclosed as Annexure XXXIIIA, Annexure XXXIIIB and Annexure XXXIIIC - (xxix) Restated Standalone Summary Statement of Dividend, enclosed as Annexure XXXIV - (xxx) Notes annexed to and forming part of Restated Standalone Summary Financial Statements, enclosed as Annexure XXXV - (xxxi) Restated Standalone Capitalisation Statement, enclosed as Annexure XXXVI - (xxxii) Restated Standalone Summary Statement of Accounting Ratios, enclosed as Annexure XXXVII - (xxxiii) Restated Standalone Summary Statement of Tax Shelter, enclosed as Annexure XXXVIII
+- (x) Restated Standalone Summary Statement of Deferred Tax Assets(Net), enclosed as Annexure XV - (xi) Restated Standalone Summary Statement of Long term Loans and Advances, enclosed as Annexure XVI - (xii) Restated Standalone Summary Statement of Other Non-Current Assets, enclosed as Annexure XVII - (xiii) Restated Standalone Summary Statement of Current Investments, enclosed as Annexure XVIII - (xiv) Restated Standalone Summary Statement of Inventory, enclosed as Annexure XIX - (xv) Restated Standalone Summary Statement of Trade Receivables, enclosed as Annexure XX - (xvi) Restated Standalone Summary Statement of Cash and Bank Balances, enclosed as Annexure XXI - (xvii) Restated Standalone Summary Statement of Short term Loans and Advances, enclosed as Annexure XXII - (xviii) Restated Standalone Summary Statement of Other Current Assets, enclosed as Annexure XXIII - (xix) Restated Standalone Summary Statement of Revenue from Operations, enclosed as Annexure XXIV - (xx) Restated Standalone Summary Statement of Other Income, enclosed as Annexure XXV - (xxi) Restated Standalone Summary Statement of Cost of Materials Consumed enclosed as Annexure XXVI - (xxii) Restated Standalone Summary Statement of Changes in Inventories of Finished Goods, Work In Progress and Stock In Trade, enclosed as Annexure XXVII - (xxiii) Restated Standalone Summary Statement of Construction Expenses, enclosed as Annexure XXVIII - (xxiv) Restated Standalone Summary Statement of Employee Benefits, enclosed as Annexure XXIX - (xxv) Restated Standalone Summary Statement of Finance Cost, enclosed as Annexure XXX - (xxvi) Restated Standalone Summary Statement of Other Expenses enclosed as Annexure XXXI - (xxvii) Restated Standalone Summary Statement of Contingent Liabilities and Capital Commitments, enclosed as Annexure XXXII - (xxviii) Restated Standalone Summary Statement of Related Party Transaction, enclosed as Annexure XXXIIIA, Annexure XXXIIIB and Annexure XXXIIIC - (xxix) Restated Standalone Summary Statement of Dividend, enclosed as Annexure XXXIV - (xxx) Notes annexed to and forming part of Restated Standalone Summary Financial Statements, enclosed as Annexure XXXV - (xxxi) Restated Standalone Capitalisation Statement, enclosed as Annexure XXXVI - (xxxii) Restated Standalone Summary Statement of Accounting Ratios, enclosed as Annexure XXXVII - (xxxiii) Restated Standalone Summary Statement of Tax Shelter, enclosed as Annexure XXXVIII

-7. In our opinion, the Restated Standalone Summary Financial Statements as disclosed in the annexure to this report, read with the respective Significant Accounting Policies and notes disclosed in Annexure V, and after making adjustments and re-groupings as considered appropriate and disclosed in Annexure IV, have been prepared in accordance with the provisions of the Act, the Regulations, the Guidance Note and the terms of our Engagement Letter agreed by you.
+According to the information and explanations given to us, in our opinion, the Restated Standalone Financial Information and the above restated financial information contained in Annexures VI to XXXVIII accompanying this report, read with Summary of Significant Accounting Policies disclosed in Annexure V, are prepared after making adjustments and regroupings as considered appropriate and have been prepared in accordance with Section 26 of Part I of Chapter III of the Companies Act, 2013 read with Rules 4 to 6 of Companies (Prospectus and Allotment of Securities) Rules, 2014, ICDR Regulations and the Guidance Note.

-8. We have not audited any financial statements of the Company as of any date or for any period subsequent to September 30, 2016.
-Accordingly, we express no opinion on the financial position, results of operations or cash flows of the Company as of any date or for any period subsequent to September 30, 2016.

-9. This report should not be in any way construed as a reissuance or re-dating of any of the previous audit reports issued by us, nor should this report be construed as a new opinion on any of the financial statements referred to herein.

-10. We have no responsibility to update our report for events and circumstances occurring after the date of the report.

-11. This report is intended solely for use of the Management and for inclusion in the Offer Document in connection with the proposed IPO of the Company and is not to be used, referred to or distributed for any other purpose without our prior written consent.
+- 7. This report should not be in any way construed as a reissuance or re-dating of any of the previous audit reports issued by us, nor should this report be construed as a new opinion on any of the financial statements referred to herein. - 8.
+We have no responsibility to update our report for events and circumstances occurring after the date of the report. - 9.
+Our report is intended solely for use of the management for inclusion in the offer document to be filed with Securities and Exchange Board of India, BSE Limited, National Stock Exchange of India Limited and Registrar of Companies, Gujarat in connection with the proposed issue of equity shares of the Company.
+Our report should not be used, referred to or distributed for any other purpose except with our prior consent in writing.

-For, PRAKASH B. SHETH & CO Chartered Accountants Firm Registration No.: 108069W
+For, PRAKASH B. SHETH & CO

+Chartered Accountants

+Firm Registration No.: 108069W

-Prakash B. Sheth Proprietor Membership Number: 036831
+Prakash B. Sheth Proprietor

+Membership Number: 036831

-Place: Ahmedabad Date: December 19, 2016
+Place: Ahmedabad Date: April 24, 2017